Hylaeus (bee): Conservation

 Nearly half of the Hylaeus species found in Hawaii are under threat, primarily due to loss and alteration of habitats.
 An estimated 10 species of Hylaeus may already be extinct in the Hawaiian Islands.

-Hylaeus hirsutulus from Kaua‘i; H. angustulus from Maui Nui; H. kukui from Maui and Hawai‘i; H. crabronoides, H. filicum, H. muranus (= insignis), and H. rugulosus from Hawai‘i; and H. specularis from Hawai‘i, Moloka‘i, O‘ahu, and Kaua‘i (and presumedly Maui) all have only been collected and recorded in low numbers.
+Hylaeus hirsutulus from Kauaʻi; H. angustulus from Maui Nui; H. kukui from Maui and Hawaiʻi island; H. crabronoides, H. filicum, H. muranus (= insignis), and H. rugulosus from Hawaiʻi; and H. specularis from Hawaiʻi, Molokaʻi, Oʻahu, and Kauaʻi (and presumedly Maui) all have only been collected and recorded in low numbers.
 These populations may potentially be under threat, however also exist in relatively large areas, and so may exist in larger populations than currently known.
 These species require further investigation to conclusively determine their status.

-In the past 30 years, only three specimens of Hylaeus facilis have been collected from the Hawaiian Islands - one from O‘ahu in 1975, one from Maui in 1993, and one from Moloka‘i in 2005.
+In the past 30 years, only three specimens of Hylaeus facilis have been collected from the Hawaiian Islands - one from Oʻahu in 1975, one from Maui in 1993, and one from Molokaʻi in 2005.
 Previous to 1930, this species had been described as widespread and abundant.
 It remains uncertain why these populations have decreased significantly while substantial habitat remains and closely related species remain abundant.

 Hawaiian species H. anthracinus is known to be affected by the presence of invasive ant species, decreasing both nest success and the number of adults produced per successful nest.
 The black household ant (Ochetellus glaber) has been observed depredating nests, removing pollen, eggs, larvae and pupae.
 The African big-headed ant (Pheidole megacephala) can co-exist with H. anthracinus at low densities, however excludes them from ground-nesting opportunities when populations rise.
 In contrast, the yellow crazy ant (Anoplolepis gracilipes) is known to expand rapidly and remove this species from its range.

 In Australia, the presence of commercial honey bees has been found to reduce the fecundity of the endemic Hylaeus alcyoneus, with 23% less nests being made when honey bees were present.